GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 ```
 $ lobot -e my_bool bool.lobot

 Instance 1:
   false
-Press enter to see the next instance

 Instance 2:
   true
-Press enter to see the next instance

 Enumerated all 2 valid instances, generated 0 invalid instances
 ```